amandacmarques/computational-theory-final-project/README.md

-# final-project

-Turing Machine and Moore Machine
+# Computational Theory Final Project

+By: Amanda Marques

+Included in this project are formalized representations of Turing Machines and Moore Machines, as well as thorough test data.